-To date, the project has been delivered as intended, with the exception of the slower than expected recruitment of training providers and study participants.
-The underlying theory of change is that the provision of clean energy training, in combination with wrap-around supports, and help with job placement, will increase participants' earnings.
-Participating providers are generally providing these supports, although the treatment contrast, or the difference between these services and those provided to individuals assigned to the control group (and not eligible for green jobs training) varies across providers.
-An overview of the treatment contrast by training provider is included below:
+To date, the project has been delivered as intended, except for slower than expected recruitment of training providers and study participants.

+The underlying theory of change is that the provision of clean energy training, in combination with wraparound supports, and help with job placement, will increase participants' earnings.
+Participating providers are generally providing these supports, although the treatment contrast, or the difference between these services and those provided to individuals assigned to the control group (and not eligible for clean energy job training) varies across providers as follows: